Municipal Low-Energy Policies How-to

 Typically, governments have a centralized procurement unit responsible for administering purchasing contracts and making purchases, with some purchases transacted within program units.
 Central purchasing is a good place to start an energy-efficiency purchasing program.

 For purchases of more than $20,000, New York State General Municipal Law §103 requires awarding a contract to the lowest cost responsible and responsive bidder.
-Since the initial cost of energy-efficient products might be higher than conventional products, municipalities may need to modify procurement guidelines.
+Since the initial cost of energy-efficient products might be higher than conventional products, municipalities may need to modify procurement specifications.
 To ensure that energy-efficient equipment is competitive, the National Association of State Purchasing Officials (NASPO) recommends that procurement statutes require inclusion of life-cycle costing, which includes energy consumed over the life of the product, in the evaluation of bid proposals.

-Using the standards and requirements used in state and federal purchasing programs, local governments can identify purchasing requirements that fit specific goals.
+Applying the standards and requirements used in state and federal purchasing programs, local governments can identify purchasing requirements that fit specific goals.

 - U.S. Department of Energy/Federal Energy Management Program (DOE/FEMP) guidelines